HuStmpHrrr/Kripke-style/assets/index.md

 This homepage contains the investigation on properties of Kripke-style modal type theories, normalization in particular.

+Please find the [technical report](https://arxiv.org/abs/2206.07823) for more detailed development.
+Most of our development has been [mechanized](README.html) in safe Agda with standard extensions.

 ## Paper(s)

 1. Jason Z. S. Hu and Brigitte Pientka.
 A Categorical Normalization Proof for the